The-Sundance-Kid/3D-isnt-Dead/Guide.md

 [Required Downloads](https://the-sundance-kid.github.io/3D-isnt-Dead/Guide.html#required-downloads) - [Bluray Ripping Setup](https://the-sundance-kid.github.io/3D-isnt-Dead/Guide.html#bluray-ripping-setup) - [Bluray Ripping Process](https://the-sundance-kid.github.io/3D-isnt-Dead/Guide.html#bluray-ripping-process) - [Completing The Rip](https://the-sundance-kid.github.io/3D-isnt-Dead/Guide.html#complete-the-rip) - [File Conversion Setup](https://the-sundance-kid.github.io/3D-isnt-Dead/Guide.html#file-conversion-setup) - [Adding Additional Info To The Conversion](https://the-sundance-kid.github.io/3D-isnt-Dead/Guide.html#adding-additional-info-to-the-conversion) - [The Conversion Process](https://the-sundance-kid.github.io/3D-isnt-Dead/Guide.html#the-conversion-process)

+## What Is Going To Happen?
+ What will happen through this tutorial is that you will be able to rip a 3D Bluray into a digital video file on your computer.
+Then convert that file into a 3D video file that can be played on modern 3D viewing hardware.

 ## Prerequisites:

 * A Bluray player attached to a Windows PC.
 The Bluray player may need to be patched.